AckerlyXu/heima/articles/virtual-machines/linux/sap-hana-overview-architecture.md

 The architecture and processes around SAP HANA on Azure (Large Instances) is built on the above recommendation.

-> [AZURE.NOTE]
+> [!NOTE]
 > A single Azure subscription can be linked only to one single tenant in a Large Instance stamp in a specific Azure region, and conversely a single Large Instance stamp tenant can be linked only to one Azure subscription.

 Deploying SAP HANA on Azure (Large Instances) in two different Azure regions, will cause a separate tenant to be deployed in the Large Instance stamp.
 However, you can expect both will end up under the same Azure subscription as long as these instances are part of the same SAP landscape.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Only Azure Resource Management deployment is supported with SAP HANA on Azure (Large Instances).

 ### Additional Azure VNet information

-In order to connect an Azure VNet to ExpressRoute, an Azure gateway must be created (see [About virtual network gateways for ExpressRoute](/documentation/articles/expressroute-about-virtual-network-gateways/)).
-An Azure gateway can be used either with ExpressRoute to an infrastructure outside of Azure (or to an Azure Large instance stamp), or to connect between Azure VNets (see [Configure a VNet-to-VNet connection for Resource Manager using PowerShell](/documentation/articles/vpn-gateway-vnet-vnet-rm-ps/)).
+In order to connect an Azure VNet to ExpressRoute, an Azure gateway must be created (see [About virtual network gateways for ExpressRoute](../../expressroute/expressroute-about-virtual-network-gateways.md)).
+An Azure gateway can be used either with ExpressRoute to an infrastructure outside of Azure (or to an Azure Large instance stamp), or to connect between Azure VNets (see [Configure a VNet-to-VNet connection for Resource Manager using PowerShell](../../vpn-gateway/vpn-gateway-vnet-vnet-rm-ps.md)).
 You can connect the Azure gateway to a maximum of four different ExpressRoute connections as long as those are coming from different MS Enterprise Exchanges (MSEE).

-> [AZURE.NOTE]
+> [!NOTE]
-> The throughput an Azure gateway provides is different for both use cases (see [About VPN Gateway](/documentation/articles/vpn-gateway-about-vpngateways/)).
+> The throughput an Azure gateway provides is different for both use cases (see [About VPN Gateway](../../vpn-gateway/vpn-gateway-about-vpngateways.md)).
 The maximum throughput we can achieve with a VNet gateway is 10 Gbps, using an ExpressRoute connection.
 Keep in mind that copying files between an Azure VM residing in an Azure VNet and a system on-premises (as a single copy stream) will not achieve the full throughput of the different gateway SKUs.
 To leverage the complete bandwidth of the VNet gateway, you must use multiple streams, or copy different files in parallel streams of a single file.

 As you read the above articles, please carefully note the information on UltraPerformance gateway SKU availability in different Azure regions.